During the time that Amiga was popular both in the EU and US, you had one of those gorgeous devices.

 Emulator and Platform

 I use macOS and FS-UAE as my configuration for retro experiences.
-If you happen to use a different platform, as long as you stick to use the same emulator you should go to any particular trouble.
+If you happen to use a different platform, as long as you stick to using the same type of emulator you should have any particular trouble.
 Win-UAE has a zillion of tutorials, I am sure that if you happen to use that emulator on Windows, you will find the equivalent settings.

 What’s out there?